-Now, to find the average rate of oscillation of the Sun over the four quadrants of our celestial sphere (i.e. over our four seasons), we may simply divide this number by four:
+Now, to find the average rate of oscillation of the Sun over the four quadrants of our celestial sphere (i.e., the four seasons), we must divide this figure by 4:

 31.44min / 4 = 7.86min

-Note that it matters not whether this mean figure of 7.86 should take the "-"(minus) sign or the "+" (plus) sign, since the Sun's motion can be either co-directional or counter-directional vis-à-vis Earth's motion.
+Note that it matters not whether this mean figure of 7.86 should take the minus sign or the plus sign, since the Sun's motion can be either co-directional or counter-directional vis-à-vis Earth's motion.
 Let's now verify whether these ca. 7.86 minutes may be related to Earth’s orbital speed of 1.601169 km/h, which amounts to a mere 0.00149326% of the Sun’s orbital speed of 107226km/h.

-In one solar year there are 525948 minutes.
-We see that our 7.86 value is 0.00149444% of 525948 minutes or - lo and behold - almost exactly 0.00149326% !
+In one sidereal year there are 525969.17 minutes.
+We see that our 7.86 value is 0.00149438% of 525969.17 - i.e. very nearly 0.00149326% !

 2 This trochoidal motion is the root cause (along with other minor factors) for our need of the Equation of Time.

-In other words, the distance covered by the Earth in one Great Year (as it completes one PVP orbit in 25344 years) is just about 137 times the daily distance covered by the Sun.
+In other words, we may say that the distance covered by the Earth in one Great Year (as it completes one full PVP orbit in 25344 solar years) is about 137 times larger than the daily distance covered by the Sun.
 Or, to put it another way: for each daily rotation of the Earth, the Sun covers a distance corresponding to 1/137th of the Earth's orbital circumference.

 Why the number 137 is one of the greatest mysteries in physics.
 Does the Universe around us have a fundamental structure that can be glimpsed through special numbers?
 The brilliant physicist Richard Feynman (1918-1988) famously thought so, saying there is a number that all theoretical physicists of worth should “worry about”.
 He called it “one of the greatest damn mysteries of physics: a magic number that comes to us with no understanding by man”.
 That magic number, called the fine structure constant, is a fundamental constant, with a value which nearly equals 1/137.
 Or 1/137.03599913, to be precise.
 It is denoted by the Greek letter alpha – α.(...)
 Appearing at the intersection of such key areas of physics as relativity, electromagnetism and quantum mechanics is what gives 1/137 its allure."
 "Why the number 137 is one of the greatest mysteries in physics" - by Paul Ratner (2018) (opens in a new tab)

 "Perhaps the most intriguing of the dimensionless constants is the fine-structure constant α.
 It was first determined in 1916, when quantum theory was combined with relativity to account for details or ‘fine structure’ in the atomic spectrum of hydrogen.
 In the theory, α is the speed of the electron orbiting the hydrogen nucleus divided by c.
 It has the value 0.0072973525698, or almost exactly 1/137.
 Today, within quantum electrodynamics (the theory of how light and matter interact), α defines the strength of the electromagnetic force on an electron.
 This gives it a huge role.
 Along with gravity and the strong and weak nuclear forces, electromagnetism defines how the Universe works.
 But no one has yet explained the value 1/137, a number with no obvious antecedents or meaningful links."
-"LIGHT DAWNS" - by Sidney Perkowitz (2015) (opens in a new tab)
+"Light Dawns" - by Sidney Perkowitz (2015) (opens in a new tab)

-The "magic" 137 number is also described as a constant related to an electron's magnetic moment, or the "torque" that it experiences in a magnetic field.
-In the TYCHOS, of course, the Sun could be considered as the "electron" that revolves at high speed around the spinning "nucleus" (which we may envision as 'the central magnetic field' constituted by the Earth's PVP orbit).
-As we saw above, for every diurnal rotation of the Earth, the Sun moves by a distance corresponding to 1/137th of the circumference of the Earth's inner PVP orbit.
-Could this Sun-Earth 1/137-relationship (exhibited in the TYCHOS model) be purely coincidental?
-Or may it perhaps help elucidate and demystify this major riddle that has our world's theoretical physicists obsessively scratching their heads?
+The "magic" 137 number is also described as a constant related to an electron's magnetic moment, or the 'torque' that it experiences in a magnetic field.
+In the TYCHOS, the Sun may be conceptualized as the "electron" that revolves around - and in the opposed direction of - the spinning "nucleus" (which we may envision as 'the central magnetic field' constituted by the Earth's PVP orbit).
+As we saw above, for every diurnal rotation of the Earth, the Sun moves by a distance corresponding to 1/137th of the PVP orbit's circumference.
+Could this be entirely accidental?
+Or could it perhaps be a meaningful clue towards a better understanding of the 137 riddle that has our world's theoretical physicists vainly scratching their heads?
 There certainly couldn't be any more fascinating prospect than discovering that the microcosm and the macrocosm both obey to the same 'universal ratios'.

-In another speech, John K. Webb further muses about the 'strange issue' of the observed, opposed variations of the constant Alpha.
+In another speech, John K. Webb further muses about the perplexing issue of the observed, spatially-opposed variations of the constant Alpha.
 He explains that the two sets of data he studies are collected by two of the world's largest observatories (the Keck Observatory in Hawaii and the VLT in Chile), located practically on the opposite sides of our planet: "Using the Keck telescope, it seems as if Alpha decreases, while using the VLT, it seems as if Alpha increases.
 Very strange..."
-The TYCHOS model offers, of course, a plain and simple explanation for this 'strange phenomenon': since the Earth is slowly proceeding at 1mph along its PVP orbit (along a virtually straight line rather than around an annual circle), the stars "to our left" will seem to move in the opposite direction of the stars "to our right".
-This is also why the stars exhibit both 'positive' and 'negative' parallax - as will be thoroughly expounded and illustrated in Chapter 25.
+Once more, the TYCHOS model offers a plain explanation for this 'very strange' phenomenon: since the Earth slowly proceeds through space at 1.6 km/h (along a virtually straight line rather than around an annual circle), the stars "to our left" will seem to move in the opposite direction of the stars "to our right".
+This is also why stars exhibit both 'positive' and 'negative' parallax - as will be thoroughly explicated in Chapter 25.
 But the best is yet to come - with regards to professor Webb's most rigorous and exacting research:

-Well, 0.0000057 is 0.0000041% of 137 - and 0.0000041% of 939 943 910 km (i.e. the Sun's orbital circumference) is 38.537km.
+We see that 0.0000057 is 0.0000041% of 137 - and 0.0000041% of 939 943 910 km (i.e. the Sun's orbital circumference) is 38.537 km.